weppos/whois/README.md

 ### Timeout

 By default, each query run though the client has a timeout value of 5 seconds.
-If the execution exceeds timeout limit, the client raises a `Timeout::Error` exception.
+If the execution exceeds the timeout limit, the client raises a `Timeout::Error` exception.

 Of course, you can customize the timeout value setting a different value.
-If timeout is `nil`, the client will until the response is sent back from the server or the process is killed.
-Don't disable the timeout unless you really know you are doing!
+If timeout is `nil`, the client will wait until the response is sent back from the server or the process is killed.
+Don't disable the timeout unless you really know what you are doing!

 ```ruby
 whois = Whois::Client.new(:timeout => 10)